yannickycpan/oxford-mllab/index.md

 ## Introduction

-The lab course serves as a supplement to the theoretical part of machine learning class, with the following objectives:
+The lab course serves as a supplement to the theoretical part of machine learning course, with the following objectives:

-1. By implementation, reviewing concepts from the theoretical content covered in the previous term.
+1. By implementation, reviewing concepts from the theoretical content covered in the lectures.
 2. Develop intuition about how algorithmic designs affect testing performance.
 3. Gaining a basic familiarity with commonly used Python packages such as sklearn, numpy, and pytorch.